-Cleyera, pronounced Klay-YER-uh, is a broad-leaf evergreen shrub or small tree, native to Japan, China, Korea, India, Nepal, Thailand, and Myanmar.
-In those parts of the world, this plant may be found growing in the understory of forests on slopes and in ravines.
+Cleyera japonica , pronounced Klay-YER-uh, is a broad-leaf evergreen shrub or small tree, native to Japan, China, Korea, northern India, Nepal, Thailand, and Myanmar.
+In those parts of the world, it typically grows in the understory of forests on slopes and in ravines.

-The leathery but smooth leaves of cleyera are 2 to 4 inches (5 to 10 cm) long and the plant has smooth, reddish-brown bark.
+The leathery but smooth leaves of cleyera japonica, a gorgeous evergreen shrub, are 2 to 4 inches (5 to 10 cm) long and the plant has smooth, reddish-brown bark.

 It generally grows to 10 to 15 ft (3 to 4.5 m) high and 8 to 10 ft (2.4 to 3 m) wide although mature specimens may reach a height of 30 ft (9 m) as a tree in its natural forest habitat.

 Known more for its attractive long-lasting leaves of varying colors than its flowers, this plant makes an excellent garden subject.
 This plant is often confused with False Japanese cleyera, Ternstroemia gymnanthera, a very similar plant that is used for similar applications.

 Cleyera japonica blooms in early summer, the flowers occur singly or in an umbel of up to five.
 The flowers hang from the leaf axils (base of the leaf) and are cream-white in color and pleasantly fragrant.
 These early summer flowers are about half an inch (1.5 cm) in diameter and have five petals.

 The white flowers are classified as actinomorphic, which simply means the flowers are radially symmetrical, i.e., the white flowers can be cut into two identical halves.
 After flowering, attractive black fruits are produced which are enjoyed by fruit-eating birds.

 How to Grow a Cleyera Japonica Bush